dush-t/blockchain-voting/README.md

 ## Vote Storage

-There will be state-wise blockchains, with each blockchain hosted on every server in a P2P format.
+There will be state-wise blockchains, with each blockchain hosted on every authorized server in a P2P format.